Liberal Education Requirements

 Modern Language - 0-3 hours

 - Students must have modern language competency through the high beginner (102 or 115) level.
 It is possible for a student to place out of part or all of modern language via placement or CLEP.
 Please see the placement information section for specific guidelines.
-If the student takes 101, that course may be applied as the students communication elective, if needed.
+If the student takes 101, that course may be applied as the communication requirement, if needed, or as a general elective.

-- International Students will exempt the Modern Language requirement with a TOEFL score of 500 or above.
+- International Students will exempt the Modern Language requirement with a minimum TOEFL score of 550 or its equivalent.

 Choose from any course in the Communication and Language Fluency portal not already applied in the Liberal Education or choose from the courses below.
 If a student takes 101 and 102 of the same language to satisfy the modern language requirement, the 101 course may satisfy the communication elective.